rkwreck/cs128_Labs_and_Projects/README.md

 # About

 This repository is a back-up for all my work in UIUC's CS 128 Intro to CS II course.
+This READ.me contains basic descriptions of each lab & project.

 All code is written in C++.
-This READ.me contains basic descriptions of each lab & project:

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------